 - Attend Committee training Committee training is designed to help committees run their clubs successfully.
 Attending the training will give the club an advantage in running the club and provides direct information between the Student Activities team and the AU committee as a whole.
 Committee training will be held before the start of term and must be attended by the whole committee. - Development plan and equipment inventory The development plan is a one year planning document which asks committee members to plan how they would like the club to progress.
 The development plan clearly defines the aims of the club and provides a platform for future committees to work from.
 With each club needing different equipment in order to run successfully, an up to date equipment inventory is necessary.
-This will help support requests to replace or purchase new equipment throughout the season. - First Aider and Welfare Liaison All teams are required to have a current qualified first aider.
-Certificates will be used as proof there are a number of courses throughout the year for those that don't already have them.
-Clubs are also required to have a welfare liaison who will receive training from Bucks Students' Union. - Budget funding meeting Each club has its own fundraising account held within the Students Union.
+This will help support requests to replace or purchase new equipment throughout the season. - First Aider and EDI trained committee All teams are required to have a current qualified first aider.
+Certificates will be used as proof there are a number of courses throughout the year for those that don't already have them. - Budget funding meeting Each club has its own fundraising account held within the Students Union.

 Clubs need to be aware of what is in the account, have an aim of how much money they want to raise over the year and what they will be using the money for.

 The clubs are asked to have a meeting with the Student Activities staff in the Students' Union to plan the year ahead.
 The Treasurer must be present. - Fundraising or sponsorship The most successful clubs are those who have healthy account funds and manage the club accounts well.
 Money can be used to enter preseason/Friendly training fixtures, Sporting events, Club activities and Transport.
 Clubs can raise money through fundraising events or gaining sponsorship from an external company as long as they are not a competitor of the Students' Union.
-Please check with the Activities Coordinator (Competitive Sport)seana.oreilly@bucks.ac.uk before entering any agreements.
+Please check with the Activities Coordinator (Competitive Sport) sport@bnu.ac.uk before entering any agreements.